Exploring End-to-End Encryption (E2EE) in WebRTC

 End-to-end encryption (E2EE) provides a higher level of security compared to other types of encryption because the message is encrypted and decrypted only on the sender's and receiver's devices.
 This means that even if the communication platform is compromised, the message remains secure.

-3. In contrast to the types mentioned above, E2EE provides forward secrecy, meaning that even if the attacker obtains the encryption keys, they cannot decrypt past communications.
+- In contrast, E2EE provides forward secrecy, meaning that even if an attacker obtains the encryption keys, they cannot decrypt past communications.
 This provides an additional layer of protection for users' sensitive information in transit.

 What does E2EE protect the user from?